 Just like singers, there are four basic types of saxophone: soprano, alto, tenor, and baritone.
-The alto and tenor saxophone are by far the most popular of these, and account for the majority of solo saxophone repertoire.
+The alto and tenor saxophone are by far the most popular of these and account for the majority of solo saxophone repertoire.

-The beauty of the saxophone is its versatility; saxophonists are capable of playing most anything, ranging from classical, to pop, to house, to jazz.
+The beauty of the saxophone is its versatility; saxophonists are capable of playing almost anything, ranging from classical, to pop, to house, to jazz.
 While many saxophonists will specialise in one or more of these genres, it’s not uncommon for professional saxophonists to be more than able to cover a range of genres.